tactics-osrs/Super-Menu/README.md

 ....More to come

-UPDATES: Added 30 second timers, and warnings on "Shutdown" commands, as well as a new option "C" which can be input within the 30 seconds to cancel any restart/shutdown within the 30 seconds.
+UPDATES: Added 30 second timers, and warnings on "Shutdown" commands,

+Added a new option "C" which can be input within the 30 seconds to cancel any restart/shutdown within the 30 seconds.

 Added Echos that will display what the file is executing upon entering a choice.
 (I.E. "30 seconds before the UEFI Firmware Settings will be entered.").

-Added a Kill a Process choice (10.)
+Added a Kill a Process option (10.)
 That will display all of your current running processes and then ask the user to input which process they want to kill, using "Process.extention" format(case sensitive).

+Added a Change IP Address option (11.) that will prompt the user to enter yes/no to changing their IP.
+If no, a message will display "Returning without changing IP address." if yes, the batch script will utilize netsh to rewew your STATIC IP.
+If you are not running this batch file as administrator you will recieve the following message.
+"Changing IP address...
+The requested operation requiires elevation (Run as Administrator)."

 IMPORTANT NOTE:  please be aware that the command to enter UEFI firmware settings (shutdown /r /fw /t 0) may not work on all systems.
 It depends on the system’s firmware and whether it supports this feature.
 If it doesn’t work, you’ll need to enter the UEFI firmware settings manually, usually by pressing a specific key (like F2, F10, or Del) during system startup.
 You can remove the option entirely.
 If you need assistance in doing so please feel free make a pull request and id be glad to help.
 (Removing line 6 & 14 in the code will remove this option entirely.)